alexandertrefz/essence/packages/vscode-extension/README.md

 the Language Server.
 To skip the bundling step entirely while working on the server, point `essence.server.path` at `packages/language-server/bin/esls`: a built `.js` bundle is run with Node, and anything else is treated as source and run with Bun.
+The setting spawns what it names with `--stdio` and nothing else, so it wants that entry point rather than the `essence lsp` command a terminal would use.
 That is the better loop of the two — `esls` runs the server's TypeScript directly, so a change needs no rebuild at all, just `Essence: Restart Language Server`, which picks it up without reloading the window.